GiraffeTools/GiraffeTools/README.md

 * OAuth Github link to easily interface with projects
 * Analysis preregistration
 * Data visualisation of data through pipeline
   * Something with with Augmented Reality, like in [this project](https://github.com/TimVanMourik/ChristmasAR).
-This should defenitely be called ARmadillo
+This should definitely be called ARmadillo
-* DOI (static link) for analysis
+* [DOI](https://www.doi.org) (static link) for analysis
 * [Your input!]

 ### Interesting links: